ayahajjeh/caching/README.md

 # Caching
 `This was one of my coding projects for CS51 Computer Architecture class at Dartmouth College.`

 In this project, I gain a deeper understanding of caching by exploring and analyzing how it works for real 32-bit X86-family address traces.
-I use the following four different implementations:
+I use the following four approaches to caching, with 64 lines total in the cache:

 - direct-mapped
 - 2-way set-associative